ChristopherBradley/shelterbelts/_sources/index.rst.txt

 --------------

-The plot below shows the full categorisation pipeline: a binary tree-cover raster on the left, and the final buffer categories (with gullies, roads, and ridges identified) on the right.
+The plot below shows the full categorisation pipeline: a binary tree-cover raster on the left, and the final shelter categories on the right (sheltered grassland and cropland labelled by the type of tree providing the shelter).

 .. plot::

     import matplotlib.pyplot as plt
     import rioxarray as rxr
     from shelterbelts.indices.all_indices import indices_tif
-    from shelterbelts.indices.shelter_metrics import linear_categories_cmap, linear_categories_labels
+    from shelterbelts.indices.shelter_categories import shelter_categories_cmap, shelter_categories_labels
     from shelterbelts.utils.visualisation import _plot_categories_on_axis
     from shelterbelts.utils.filepaths import get_filename